briantreylai/tindog/README.md

-second ever website
-used html, css, and bootstrap
+second ever website using html, css, and bootstrap